vvector2/SmallProjects/README.md

 Pentonimo - logical puzzle which the purpose is create reactangle using all bricks , c++

-RemoteBuggy - written in python small script that enable controlling a robot via websocket and stream video to hosted website
+RemoteBuggy - written in python small script that enable controlling a raspberry pi robot via websocket and stream video to hosted website